There is no satisfying heavy bass without a subwoofer. For something where size matters, will a small subwoofer do the job?

 Small Subwoofers Buyer’s Guide

 In this section, our experts have listed the important characteristics to look for when buying the best small subwoofers.
-It’s not only the size and power that counts, but also the sound quality.
+It’s not only the size and power that counts, but also the audio quality.

 Design and Build